OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 ### Task 5 - HTML Injection

 HTML injection is a vulnerability that that occurs when unfiltered user input is displayed or used for the functionality on the page.
-If a website fails to sanitise user input (filter any "malicious" text that a user inputs), and that input is used on the page, an attacker can inject HTML code into a vulnerable site.
+If a website fails to sanitise user input (filter any malicious text that a user inputs) and that input is used on the page, an attacker can inject malicious HTML code into a vulnerable site.

-Input sanitisation is very important in keeping a website secure, as information a user inputs into a website is often used in other frontend and backend functionality.
+Input sanitisation is very important in keeping a website secure as information a user inputs into a website is often used in other frontend and backend functionality.
 Another vulnerability we will look at later is database injection, where we can manipulate a database lookup query to log in as another user by controlling the input that's directly used in the query - but for now, let's focus on HTML injection (which is client-side).

-The general rule is never to trust user input.
+The general rule is never to trust the users input.

 -----